-A source at Allen & Overy, which also failed to make the grade, says the firm failed to rank because the US & UK practices included in the table were involved in some of the biggest mergers and acquisitions of last year.
+A source at Allen & Overy, which also failed to make the grade, puts the firm's failure to be ranked down to the fact that the US & UK practices included in the table were involved in some of the biggest mergers and acquisitions of last year.

-But Freshfields' head of corporate Barry O'Brien believes firms need to have global as well as local capabilities.
-He says: "There are now a significant number of deals which do not touch the UK or only touch it indirectly.
+But Freshfields' head of corporate Barry O'Brien believes firms need to have global as well as local capabilites.
+He says: “There are now a significant number of deals which do not touch the UK or only touch it indirectly.”